Let’s Chat About The Mythical Wage Gap

 Image Credits: Shutterstock

 Equal Pay Day.
-The day that emotionally charged leftists have taken to social media to promote the false narrative of the “wage gap” via hashtags and whiny posts complete with blatant lies.
+The day that emotionally charged leftists have taken to social media to promote the false narrative of the “wage gap” via hashtags and virtue signaling posts complete with blatant lies.
 They repeat the same tired belief: “women earn 77 cents for every dollar a man earns!”
 No matter how many times the wage gap claim is refuted, it always comes back.
 Of the people who promote this fictional wage gap, you have those who mean well, but are simply uninformed.
 These are ones whom I don’t mind at all.
 Secondly, there are those who are willfully ignorant and continue to promote blatant lies under the guise of promoting equal rights – these are ones who I DO mind.
 Hence, this column is aimed at the first group.

 Let’s discuss equal pay.
 In 1963, Congress passed the Equal Pay Act, which prohibits sex-based wage discrimination “for equal work on jobs the performance of which requires equal skill, effort, and responsibility, and which are performed under similar working conditions.”
 When President John F. Kennedy signed the Equal Pay Act into law, it became illegal for employers to pay women less than men for the same work.